IndrajeetPatil/groupedstats/README.md

 ```

 Notice the order in which the dependent and independent variables are
-entered; there are two regression models being run here: `lifeExp ~
+entered; there are two separate regression models being run here:
-gdpPercap` and `pop ~ gdpPercap` If this order is incorrect, the result
+`lifeExp ~ gdpPercap` and `pop ~ gdpPercap` If this order is incorrect,
-will also be incorrect.
-So it is always a good idea to check the
+the result will also be incorrect.
+So it is always a good idea to check
-*formula* column to see if you have run the correct linear models.
-Also,
+the *formula* column to see if you have run the correct linear models.
-note that the estimates are already standardized, i.e. estimates are
+Also, note that the estimates are already standardized, i.e. estimates
-standardized regression coefficients (betas, i.e.).
+are standardized regression coefficients (betas, i.e.).

 The prior example was with just one grouping variable.
 This can be done
 with multiple grouping variables as well.
 For example, with the